-Using this timeline, students will be able to have enough courses such that they can leave the program with a M.S. degree if the examinations are not passed by the requisite time period.
-The Graduate Studies Committee is empowered to make all decisions regarding any exceptions to the above deadlines.
+This exam timeline should coincides with a course load that would allow students to leave the program with M.S. degree if they do not remain in good academic standing or have not passed their written qualifier exams.
+The graduate advising and studies committee is empowered to make all decisions regarding any exceptions to the above timelines.